textileio/papers/draft.md

 The CAP theorem
 [@brewerRobustDistributedSystems2000; @gilbertBrewerConjectureFeasibility2002a]
-states that a distributed database can guarantee only two of the following three promises at the same time: consistency (i.e., that every read receives the most recent write or an error), availability (i.e., that every request receives a \[possibly out-of-date\] non-error response), and partition tolerance (i.e., that the system continues to operate despite an arbitrary number of messages being dropped \[or delayed\] by the network).
+states that a distributed database can guarantee only two of the following three promises at the same time: consistency (i.e. that every read receives the most recent write or an error), availability (i.e. that every request receives a \[possibly out-of-date\] non-error response), and partition tolerance (i.e. that the system continues to operate despite an arbitrary number of messages being dropped \[or delayed\] by the network).
 As such, many distributed systems are now designed to provide availability and partition tolerance by trading consistency for *eventual* consistency.
 Eventual consistency allows state replicas to diverge temporarily, but eventually arrive back to the same state.
-While an active area of research, designing systems with provable eventual consistency guarantees remains challenging [@shapiroComprehensiveStudyConvergent2011a; @almeidaDeltaStateReplicated2018].
+As an active area of research, designing real systems with provable eventual consistency guarantees remains challenging [@shapiroComprehensiveStudyConvergent2011a; @almeidaDeltaStateReplicated2018].